johny-b/llmcompare/docs/api.md

 Judge that evaluates answers using numeric ratings.

 Use as a judge in FreeForm questions to have an LLM rate the (question, answer) pairs.
-Returns expected value computed from logprobs, giving nuanced scores.
+Returns mean rating computed from logprobs.
 The judge template should contain {answer} placeholder, and optionally {question}.

 ### Methods